magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ### The New / Delete Keyword

 How the `new` keyword find free space on memory?
 There is something called *free list* which maintain the addresses that have bytes free.
-It's obvously written in intelligent but it's stll quite slow.
+It's obviously written in intelligent, but it's still quite slow.
-- `new` is just an operator, it uses the underlying C function `malloc()`, means that you can overload `new` and change its bahavious. `new` also calls the constructor.
+- `new` is just an operator, it uses the underlying C function `malloc()`, means that you can overload `new` and change its behaviors. `new` also calls the constructor.
 - `delete` is an operator as well, it calls the destructor of the object.

 Three uses of `new` (normal `new`, array `new`, placement `new`)